uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 Use the Layout Manager to create a new layout, and insert both a 2D map and a 3D map.

 When inserting the 3D map, it will tell you that the "scene is not set".
-You will have to import the 3D scene settings from your view: Item Properties > Scene Settings > Copy Scene Settings from a 3D View...
+You will have to import the 3D scene settings from your view: Item Properties > Scene Settings > Copy Scene Settings from a 3D View... and then select your 3D map from the drop-down.

 ## Saving your project